Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: A novel and unified approach beyond cluster expansions

 \subsection{Organization}

 The paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we give some definitions and notations, introduce certain results from complex analysis, and describe Regts' approach.
-In Section~\ref{sec:main proof}, we prove a Christoffel-Darboux type identity for the 2-spin system on trees, and use it to prove the key LDC property for $\beta, \gamma$ and $\lambda$ in a unified way.
-In Section~\ref{sec:together}, we combine everything together and show that zero-freeness implies SSM for regions of arbitrary shapes.
-In Section~\ref{sec:LY}, we extend our approach to deal with the 2-spin system with non-uniform external fields, and give new (strong/plus/minus) spatial mixing results for the non-uniform ferromagnetic Ising model from the Lee-Yang circle theorem.
+In Section~\ref{sec:preliminaries}, we present some definitions and notations, and introduce certain results from complex analysis.
+In Section~\ref{sec:main proof}, we prove a Christoffel-Darboux type identity for 2-spin systems on trees, and use it to prove the key LDC property for $\beta, \gamma$ and $\lambda$ in a unified way.
+In Section~\ref{sec:together}, we combine all these ingredients together and show that zero-freeness implies SSM for regions of arbitrary shapes.
+In Section~\ref{sec:LY}, we extend our approach to deal with 2-spin systems with non-uniform external fields, and establish novel (strong/plus/minus) spatial mixing results for the non-uniform ferromagnetic Ising model from the Lee-Yang circle theorem.
 We conclude the paper and introduce some open questions in Section~\ref{sec:conclude}.
 An extension of the Christoffel-Darboux type identity to \texorpdfstring{$q$}{q}-spin systems on trees will be given in Appendix~\ref{sec:CDqspin}.
+In Appendix~\ref{app:comparison}, we compare our approach with the cluster expansion approach in more detail.